Indians Pitcher Trevor Bauer Receives Death Threats on Twitter After Loss

 It was Anderson's two-run single in the sixth inning that ended Bauer's evening.

 "This was one of those nights where everything went their way," Bauer said after the contest, per the Associated Press.
 "They hit some really bad pitches really hard, and they hit some really good pitches really hard.
-And then, even balls they miss-hit were hits.
+And then, even balls they mishit were hits.
 Just one of those nights, I guess."

 Bauer himself was accused of online harassment in January when he sent Nikki Giles multiple tweets and direct messages after she responded to an exchange between Bauer and Houston Astros third baseman Alex Bregman, calling him her "least favorite person in all sports," per Ben Axelrod of WKYC.com.